2006 Symposium -Location, Luck, or the Law: Why Some Venture Capital Communities Flourish

 March 17, 2006 Barrister Club

 Wondering who will be the next Silicon Valley?
-The Entrepreneurial Business Law Journal‘s first annual symposium featured expert panelists from the business sector, academia, and legal practice presenting their theories on why venture capital flourishes in some cities (and countries) and fails in others.
+The Ohio State Business Law Journal‘s first annual symposium featured expert panelists from the business sector, academia, and legal practice presenting their theories on why venture capital flourishes in some cities (and countries) and fails in others.
 If you were unable to attend you are now able to watch the event as an archived webcast.

 Derrick Collins teaches Entrepreneurial Finance and Venture Capital and Private Equity Investing at Northwestern’s Kellogg School of Business, and is a General Partner of Polestar Capital Partners, L.P., a private venture capital partnership located in Chicago, Illinois.
 Polestar invests primarily in early-stage to growth-stage technology companies that are controlled and/or led by minority entrepreneurs.
 Mr. Collins has also lectured extensively on the topic of venture capital and investing in entrepreneurial companies, including presentations at the Credit Suisse International Business School, the National Minority Supplier Development Council’s Advanced Management Education Program, and the Wall Street Journal’s Black Entrepreneurship in America Conference.
 Mr. Collins’ current board affiliations include Adamation, Inc., BridgeStream, Inc. and National Association of Investment Companies.
 Mr. Collins has also served as a judge for Arthur Andersen’s Best Practices Awards.